-- GEHC diagnostic imaging capital equipment. - GEHC service agreements for the above equipment. - GEHC and third party financial services for the above equipment.
+- GEHC diagnostic imaging capital equipment. - GEHC service agreements for the above equipment. - GEHC training services for use of the above equipment. - GEHC and third-party financial services for the above equipment.

 VasoHealthcare has built a team of over 80 highly experienced sales professionals who utilize proprietary sales management and analytic tools to manage the complete sales process and to increase market penetration.